 In 2015, Marvin Gaye’s family won $5.3m from a lawsuit which said that the Robin Thicke and Pharrell Williams song Blurred Lines copied Gaye’s Got to Give It Up.

-Last year Sheeran won a copyright battle in London over his song Shape of You.
+Last year Sheeran won another copyright in songs battle in London in relation to Shape of You.

 Please note the contents of this blog is given for information only and must not be relied upon.
 Legal advice should always be sought in relation to specific circumstances.